 - Shock absorbers – Not imperative but a nice feature, especially for your wrists.
 Springs built into the walking sticks help prevent the jarring of your wrists and hands.

-- Molded hand grips – These are molded to the shape of of hand which helps prevent blisters on your palms and fingers and even prevents excessive fatigue.
+- Molded handgrips – These are molded to the shape of your hand which helps prevent blisters on your palms and fingers and even prevents excessive fatigue.

 - Lightweight – They tend to be quite a bit lighter than wooden walking sticks.